 The following historic context statements and surveys were never finalized, for varying reasons.
 These surveys are useful primarily for historic photo documentation and basic building descriptions.
 Please contact email@example.com for more information.

-- Draft North Park Survey (2004) *This survey is a large file divided among 6 volumes.
-The survey forms are arragend numerically by Assessor's Parcel Number (APN) Use the bookmarks feature of the PDF to navigate quickly to various APN groupings.
+This survey is a large file divided among 6 volumes.
+The survey forms are arranged numerically by Assessor's Parcel Number (APN) Use the bookmarks feature of the PDF to navigate quickly to various APN groupings.